alina-sayyad/ai-modernization-internship/REFLECTION.md

 ## Open Questions
 - How are cross-module dependencies managed at scale in ERP systems?
 - How can AI assist in explaining complex business logic more effectively?

+One surprising insight was the sheer number of responsibilities handled by a single ERP entity.
+Sales Invoice is not just a billing document but a coordination point for accounting, inventory, taxation, loyalty, subscriptions, and inter-company transactions.